pschool-in/curriculum/content/grammar/right-word.md

 I love to *have* idli for breakfast.
 Vijay and Ajay *have* just got a pet kitten.

 My name is Raja.
-I *have* one brother and one sister.
+I *have* a brother sister.
-My mom can’t help me today because She *has* a lot of work.
+My mom can’t help me today because she *has* a lot of work.
 I hope I will *have* a car when I grow up.
 The cat *has* green eyes.
 The boys *have* an important test tomorrow.